 Beach nourishment is a shore protection method that is implemented to retain and rebuild eroding beaches.
 It is the only shore protection method that adds sand to the coastal system, and it is currently the preferred method of shore protection.
-Beach-quality sand, from either an offshore borrow area or upland sand mine is placed along the coastline to restore an eroding beach.
-Ultimately, the beach nourishment project widens a beach and advances the shoreline seaward.
+Beach-quality sand, from either an offshore borrow area or upland sand mine, is placed along the coastline to restore an eroding beach, ultimately widening the beach and advancing the shoreline seaward.
 Like any other major infrastructure, restored beaches must be maintained to stay healthy.
-Think of Broward County’s beaches like a road, requiring periodic resurfacing with sand.
-To ensure that the nourished beach continues to provide protection from the effects of hurricanes and coastal storms, the project must be supplemented with additional quantities of sand, called beach maintenance or “re”-nourishment, as needed.
+Think of Broward County’s beaches like a road, requiring periodic resurfacing, but with sand.
+To ensure that a nourished beach continues to provide protection from the effects of hurricanes and coastal storms, the project must be supplemented with additional quantities of sand, called beach maintenance or “re”-nourishment, as needed.
 Dunes may also be constructed, or restored, acting as a naturally protective buffer to protect the beach and upland communities.